k0rdent/docs/docs/admin/kof/kof-upgrade.md

 > NOTICE:
 > This section is for users of **k0rdent-istio** only.

 Starting from k0rdent Istio v0.2.0, the Istio charts have been merged into a single chart called `k0rdent-istio`, replacing the previously used `k0rdent-istio-base` and `k0rdent-istio` charts.
-In k0rdent Istio v0.2.0 version, namespace creation with Istio sidecar injection was removed from the Istio charts.
+In k0rdent Istio v0.2.0, namespace creation with Istio sidecar injection was removed from the Istio charts.
 As a result, starting from the new KOF version, the kof namespace is created by KOF with the Istio injection label applied.

 > IMPORTANT:
-> KCM must be upgraded to v1.6.0 before upgrading KOF.
+> You must upgrade KCM to v1.6.0 before upgrading KOF.

 To prevent data loss and ensure a smooth migration, follow these steps:

 #### 1. Back up data from all remote clusters

-During the Istio upgrade process, KOF should not be uninstalled if all instructions are followed.
+If you follow all instructions, KOF should not be uninstalled during the Istio upgrade process.
 However, to avoid potential data loss, perform the following step:

 Follow the instructions in [Back Up Data from Istio Clusters](#1-back-up-data-from-istio-clusters) from the v1.5.0 upgrade guide.

 #### 2. Patch MultiClusterServices

-To uninstall Istio without uninstalling KOF, remove the Istio dependency from the Istio MultiClusterService resources using the following commands:
+To uninstall Istio without uninstalling KOF, remove the Istio dependency from the Istio `MultiClusterService` resources using the following commands:

 ```bash
 kubectl patch mcs kof-istio-regional-cluster \